|

 Overnight:

-Cairo hotel near Cairo airport -- Novotel Cairo Airport or similar.
+Cairo hotel, 5-star hotel beside Cairo airport --

 |